Don’t feed the beast

 Recently, a widely shared video claiming to show extremists rioting in Birmingham was actually a clip of football fans in Switzerland fighting after a match.

-Incorrect reports of violent outbreaks during the London riots in 2011, led to widespread panic, and in some cases were believed to have fuelled more rioting and escalated the seriousness of the situation.
+Incorrect reports of violent outbreaks during the riots in 2011, led to widespread panic, and in some cases were believed to have fuelled more rioting and escalated the seriousness of the situation.